This article was originally published in December 2015. It was last updated in August 2023.

 The vibe: It’s a smaller space with a casual feel.

-Grab a pint of: Sugar Creek Pale Ale, with notes of fruit, citrus, pine, and grapefruit combined with caramel (5.2% ABV) Full beer list
+Grab a pint of: Sugar Creek Pale Ale, with notes of fruit, citrus, pine, and grapefruit combined with caramel (5.2% ABV).

 The vibe: Friendly and energetic.
 Expect lots of people and lots of dogs.

-Grab a pint of: Mountain Candy IPA, a double dry-hopped IPA with flavor notes of stone fruit and rainbow candies (7.2% ABV) Full beer list
+Grab a pint of: Mountain Candy IPA, a double dry-hopped IPA with flavor notes of stone fruit and rainbow candies (7.2% ABV).

-Expect IPAs, kettle sours, porters, English and Belgian styles, and a rotating selection of other crafts, plus ciders, kombuchas, housemade sodas, and other non-alcoholic options.
+Town Brewing has everything on tap from IPAs and kettle sours to English and Belgian styles.
+Plus, there’s a rotating selection of other crafts, plus ciders, kombuchas, housemade sodas, and other non-alcoholic options.

-The vibe: Their 24-tap taproom feels casual like a living room with an old school warehouse aesthetic.
+The vibe: The 24-tap taproom feels casual like a living room with an old-school warehouse aesthetic.

-Even if you haven’t ventured into the taproom of one South End’s first breweries, Triple C is home to beers you likely know, including Baby Maker, Golden Boy, and Light Rail Pale Ale.
+Even if you haven’t ventured into the taproom of one South End’s first breweries, Triple C is home to beers you likely know, including Baby Maker and Golden Boy.

 Location: South End, 2900 Griffith St.

-The vibe: No-frills, chill atmosphere.
+The vibe: Approachable, chill atmosphere.
 Listen to live music or play a board game.

-Grab a pint of: 3C IPA, made with citrus, grapefruit, and passionfruit flavors (6.2% ABV) Full beer list
+Grab a pint of: 3C, a West Coast IPA made with citrus, grapefruit, and passionfruit flavors (6.2% ABV).

-Grab a pint of: Good Morning Vietnam, a blond ale made with Ethiopian coffee and vanilla beans from Madagascar (5% ABV) Full beer list
+Grab a pint of: Good Morning Vietnam, a blond ale made with Ethiopian coffee and vanilla beans from Madagascar (5% ABV).

 Still thirsty?
 There are 20-plus breweries to visit right outside of Charlotte.